casper-iitb/casper-iitb.github.io/pages/home.md

 We have also started a weekly reading group where we discuss interesting topics related to computer architecture.
 Click [here](https://casper-reading-group.carrd.co/#) for more details.

 {: .alert .alert-info}
-Join us for monthly online talk series by top-ranking Indian students.
+Join us for monthly online talk series on top quality computer systems research done by Indian students..
 Click [here](https://www.cse.iitb.ac.in/~biswa/systalksind.html) for more details.

 ---